can concrete eat plastic

 Process of post-tensioning:

-• Stress is applied on the tendons usually along one end; sometimes it can be both ends
+• Stress is applied to the tendons, usually along one end; sometimes, it can be both ends

 • The steel stretches, but the anchorage keeps it in place